A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Boundedness and Convergence

-Theorem~\ref{thm:SEboun} implies that all the $Q_i(k)$'s, whenever not equal to $\#$, are unconditionally bounded from above by $\beta$, irrespective of the agent actions $\mathcal{A}$.
-In addition, if they turn out to be bounded from below by some $\alpha>0$, then all the $z_i(k)$'s, whenever not equal to $\#$, are guaranteed to stay within a ball centered at the solution $z$, whose radius $\sqrt{V(k)/\alpha}$ decreases over time.
-We note, however, that such an $\alpha$ does not always exist, as the following example reveals:
+Theorem~\ref{thm:SEboun} implies that all the $Q_i(k)$'s of the members are unconditionally bounded from above by $\beta$, irrespective of the agent actions $\mathcal{A}$.
+In addition, if they turn out to be bounded from below by some $\alpha>0$, then all the $z_i(k)$'s of the members are guaranteed to stay within a ball centered at the solution $z$, whose radius $\sqrt{V(k)/\alpha}$ decreases over time.